 Mrs. Edith Mary Dyson of Moorgate Farm who had died on October 15 1956 left £10,194 gross.
 Among the beneficiaries was Thomas Dyson, her brother-in-law, who received £500.

 In August Mr.Wilfred Denton died at Bridlington aged 88.
 He had been a police constable in the village until his retirement.
 He was also the librarian at the Netherthong branch of the library , had connections to the Parish Church and was an attendant at Deanhouse Hospital.

 Mr.Frank Dickinson died at his home, Manor House , in January 1958 aged 75.
-He was a leading bass singer and was at one time in great demand throughout the country and had also appeared in music halls.
+He was a leading bass singer and was, at one time, in great demand throughout the country and had also appeared in music halls.
 He was formerly a grocers assistant at Netherthong Co-op and later a traveller for Harrogate Co-op.
 He then moved to Deanhouse Mills and was well known in the district as an antique dealer.
 He was a vice-president of the Male Voice Choir and a member of Holmfirth British Legion and Holmfirth Conservative Club.
 During the war he often entertained the troops in France before going up the line.
 The same month Thomas Edward Mosley died at his home ” Holmfirth ” in Cape Town aged 71.
 He had emigrated to South Africa over 40 years ago.
-He had lived in Deanhouse and was employed in Thongsbridge.
-He was secretary of the Wesleyan Sunday School and a member of the Men’s Mutual Improvement Class and Underbank Naturalist’s Society.
+He had lived in Deanhouse , was employed in Thongsbridge and was secretary of the Wesleyan Sunday School and a member of the Men’s Mutual Improvement Class and Underbank Naturalist’s Society.